 Supplied air and air purifying respirators will be used depending on the emergency.
 Appropriate respiratory protection will be selected by the Incident commander or the Safety Officer.

-Disposable N95 or disposable respirators are the only Voluntary Use respirator permitted by The University of Pennsylvania.
-University of Pennsylvania does not permit its employees to use their own respirators.
+Disposable N95 or disposable respirators are the only Voluntary Use respirator permitted by the University of Pennsylvania.
+The University of Pennsylvania does not permit its employees to use their own respirators.

-The Program Administrator will provide all employees who voluntarily choose to wear respirators with a copy of Appendix D of the standard. ( details the requirements for voluntary use of respirators by employees and is included as Appendix D of this document).
+The Program Administrator will provide all employees who voluntarily choose to wear respirators with a copy of Appendix D of the standard (found in Appendix C of this document).
+Appendix D details the requirements for voluntary use of respirators by employees.

-Employees who are required to wear respirators, or have special permission by EHRS to voluntarily wear a reusable air-purifying respirator (APR), must pass a medical exam before being permitted to wear a respirator on the job.
+Employees who are required to wear respirators, must pass a medical exam before being permitted to wear a respirator on the job.
 Employees are not permitted to wear respirators until a physician has determined that they are medically able to do so.
 Any employee refusing the medical evaluation will not be allowed to work in an area requiring respirator use.

 Medical evaluations are provided by a physician, or other licensed healthcare professional (PLHCP) at one of the following locations (where most workers compensation medical services are provided):

-1) Faculty/Staff on main campus and at Morris Arboretum: Occupational Medicine at the Hospital of the University of Pennsylvania.
+1) Faculty/Staff on Penn's main campus and at Morris Arboretum & Gardens: Occupational Medicine at the Hospital of the University of Pennsylvania, St. Ravdin 2nd Floor.

-2) Students on main campus: Student Health at Penn Tower.
+2) Students on main campus: Student Health Services at Suite 100, 3535 Market Street.

 3) Faculty/Staff at New Bolton Center: The Occupational Health Center of Kennett Square.